 This famous French naturalist was born Georges-Louis Leclerc in 1707.
 Mindful of the boy's future, his father shrewdly acquired the holding of the village of Buffon, whose name Georges-Louis Leclerc would eventually assume.
 Ironically, just when Buffon began using the name, he nearly lost it.
 Buffon's widowed father had remarried, jeopardizing the inheritance left by Buffon's mother.
 Even worse, he had administered the family estate poorly and was forced to sell Buffon's holding of the village.
 Buffon sued his father to secure his own inheritance.
 Whether he actually won the lawsuit isn't certain, but he was compensated, and he bought back both the village and the name.

 The young Buffon earned a diploma in law at the age of 19 then, to his family's horror, abandoned law for science.
 After a fairly brief stint in mathematics, he moved on to natural history.
 Over the years, he established a long list of successes — and enemies.
-Fellow savants disliked him for his hasty assertions and grand ideas — true or not, he had a reputation for never personally examining any wild animal he described.
+Fellow savants disliked him for his hasty assertions and grand ideas — whether or not he deserved it, he had a reputation for never personally examining any wild animal he described.
 Even more, his contemporaries resented his literary and political successes, and they seethed when the first edition of his Natural History sold out in several weeks.
 If Buffon minded their displeasure, it was hardly obvious.
 Commitments forced him to be in Paris regularly, mostly to direct Jardin du Roi, one of France's leading scientific institutions, but he preferred his own science park at Montbard, near the village of Buffon.
 It was largely in isolation at Montbard where he felt most comfortable and did his best work.

 Although some considered him hasty, Buffon defined genius as "a greater aptitude for patience" and his own sustained patience was legendary.
 He tamed and studied wild animals in his home for years, all the while remembering that captivity surely changed their behavior.
 He undertook studies of microscopic organisms.
 He built a "burning mirror," based on Greek accounts of a similar design by Archimedes, and used it to set fire to wooden buildings as much as 200 feet away.
 His directive — to his employees and himself — was "Do not waste time," and he stuck to a 14-hour daily regimen that he continued well into old age and poor health.
 He even paid a servant a crown every day just to wake him at 5 a.m.
 One day, so the story goes, the servant could wake Buffon only by throwing cold water on him.
 Buffon promptly got out of bed and gave the servant his promised crown.
 Buffon's discipline paid off; beginning 1749, he published 36 volumes of Historie Naturelle (Natural History).
 Eight more volumes were published after his death.